alexielm/reactor-demo/README.md

+This "reactor-demo" is an application to showcase the "reactor" function.

-"reactor" is a very small framework that helps keep components up to date with the changes dones on a central data set they utilize.
+"reactor" is a very small framework that helps keep components up to date with the changes done on a global data set they regester to.
-The components connected to this central data set will be automatically scheduled to render as soon as any of the values used on the component is changed anywhere on the application.
+The components registered to this global data set will be automatically scheduled to render as soon as a value used on the component is changed.

 This repository contains the reactor code on the "src/framework/reactor.js" file

-This "reactor-demo" is application to showcase the "reactor" function.